ScriptedAlchemy/webpack-external-import/README.md

 Pretend we have two separate apps that each have their _independent_ build.
 We want to share a module from one of our apps with the other.

-To do this, you must add an `externalize` object to `package.json`.
+To do this, you must add an `interleave` object to `package.json`.
-The `externalize` object tells the plugin to make the module accessible through a predictable name.
+The `interleave` object tells the plugin to make the module accessible through a predictable name.

 For example: